Akshat Rathee – Managing Director, NODWIN Group

 Leadership project/venture: The Individual Social Responsibility (ISR) Foundation The Individual Social Responsibility (ISR) Foundation engages individuals in India’s nation-building and democratic processes.
 The ISR Foundation encourages individuals to: (1) offer his/her professional expertise pro bono to organizations/NGOs/government programs engaged in nation-building and (2) make responsible consumer decisions.
 The ISR Foundation is incubated under the India@75 Foundation.
 The Taproot Foundation, a US-based foundation that mobilized a billion dollars of pro bono activity, will study the Indian landscape for pro bono activity and help connect willing and appropriate professionals to nonprofits, government initiatives, or others engaged in nation building.
 Additionally, the ISR Foundation will be launching a large awareness program that promotes responsible and sustainable consumer choices.
 They are working with local resident welfare associations to complete this program.

-Rohit Kansal – Principal Secretary to the Chief Minister of Jammu and Kashmir
+Rohit Kansal – Principal Secretary to the Government of Jammu and Kashmir

 Leadership project/venture: Energy Access Portal